medistream-team/imoji-editor/README.md

 - Type : event
 - Argument : result Image Object (`new Image()`) by data64 PNG

+> ---
+>
-> Below are Added in version 0.1.6
+> 🔻 Below are added in version 0.1.6

+### photo-selection-disabled

+Use this prop to prevent user change/select photo in editor.

+- Default : false
+- Type : Boolean

 ### error